Elective Title: 93FR910 — PHARMACEUTICAL DEVELOPMENT MEDICAL STUDENT ELECTIVE

 Notes and Enrollment Information:

-THIS ELECTIVE DOES NOT PARTICIPATE IN THE INITIAL SENIOR MATCH To be considered for this elective, students must submit their c.v., a brief statement of interest, and preferred month(s) to Dr. Jennelle Durnett Richardson (email@example.com).
+Add/Drop Contact Person: Dr. Jennelle Durnett Richardson (email@example.com) THIS ELECTIVE DOES NOT PARTICIPATE IN THE INITIAL SENIOR MATCH To be considered for this elective, students must submit their c.v., a brief statement of interest, and preferred month(s) to Dr. Jennelle Durnett Richardson (firstname.lastname@example.org).
 Submissions will be reviewed and, if accepted, forwarded to the course director and program director for consideration in their selection process, which includes an interview and review of qualifications.
 Selected students are required to review the IUSM Industry Relations Conflict of Interest Policy prior to enrollment: http://medicine.iu.edu/resources/conflict-of-interest-policy-at-iusm/ Students will be classified as an unpaid contractor of Eli Lilly and Company for their 4 week elective rotation.
 As part of the elective rotation on-boarding process, medical students will be required to complete the following conditions, within a 30 day window, prior to their rotation start date: 1.
-Redbook Training : Lilly
+Redbook Training : Lilly's Code of Conduct - to educate students on the pharmaceutical industry and appropriate conduct in a regulated environment.
+Students will learn about Lilly's policies regarding compliance, regulatory, and confidentiality as it relates to intellectual property, privacy information, clinical trial results, and overall ethics and compliance.
+2. Students are required to sign a confidentiality agreement – because of the sensitive nature and confidentiality in the drug development process, students are required to sign a confidentiality disclosure so they may be exposed to information, processes, and data that is the intellectual property of Eli Lilly and Company.
+3. Background Check 4.
+Drug Screen For students outside the Indianapolis area, please note that there is housing available during the months of April, June, August, and September.

 Third Year Elective?
 No